bytemunch/bevy-firebase/README.md

 Google Firebase integration for Bevy.

-Currently only implements Auth and a limited subset of Firestore operations.
+Currently only implements Google OAuth2 and a limited subset of Firestore operations.

 ## Warnings